iwswordpress/ndc-gql/COURSES-01/GUIDE.md

 Return all projects and students.

 Breaks when wanting user sub query.
+We need to have a foreigh key type appraach.
+Note we could resolve all the data in the resolver but that would cause overfetching when the query does not ask for user details rather.
+It is best to let each field and type do their own resolving.

 [TOP](#TOP)